 Once you commit, you absolutely must follow through.
 Failing to do so will fracture any relationship, strong or weak.

 Focus on what you can bring to the relationship and how you can help the other person.
 Then do what you promised.
 Proving reliability is a strong connecting force in any relationship.

 8. Know you won’t click with everyone, and that’s OK.

-It’s like dating—there will be some people who you’ll really like and want to invest in a relationship with, and some you won’t.
-Don’t fake a relationship with someone just because you feel like you should.
+It’s like dating—there will be some people you’ll like and want to invest in a relationship with, and some you won’t.
+So don’t fake a relationship with someone just because you feel like you should.

-It’s a bit tougher in the digital age to create strong personal connections at work.
+It’s a bit tougher to create strong personal connections at work in the digital age.
 As a result, I see fewer young people finding mentors.

 If you’re hungry to learn more, get better at what you do, and learn from the insight of people who know your industry inside and out, the most important thing to remember is that the effort to create a relationship must come from a genuine place.
 You should have no other motive than connecting with the person.